Decoding the Projective Transverse Field Ising Model: Decoding with Minimum Weight Perfect Matching

 To assess the finite-size scaling on the diagonal, we computed $P_{\sub{MWPM}}$ as a function of $p=q$ for increasing system sizes $L=T$, see \cref{fig:MWPMb}~(b).
 We find a clear crossing with almost negligible finite-size shift (in contrast to $q=0$) that becomes sharper in the limit $L=T\to\infty$.
 We conclude that the decoding phase is indeed a proper subset of the entangling phase and pinpoint the decoding threshold at $p_\sub{thr}^\sub{MWPM}=q_\sub{thr}^\sub{MWPM}\approx 0.324$.
 Note that on the diagonal the entanglement transition takes place at $p_c=q_c=0.5$.
 In the intermediary regime $p_\sub{thr}<p=q<p_c$ we face the peculiar situation that the encoded amplitudes of the logical qubit survive the monitoring by the environment but are inaccessible using only the syndrome data $S$ and MWPM decoding.

-Now that we know the phase diagram of the MWPM decoder, we can also evaluate the mean time to first failure $T_\sub{MWPM}$.
+Now that we know the phase diagram of the MWPM decoder, we can also evaluate the MTFF $T_\sub{MWPM}$.
 The decoding transition is also visible in this quantity.
 To demonstrate this, we pick three values for $p$ on the diagonal $p=q$: $p_1=0.280$ in the decoding phase, $p_2=0.324$ on the phase boundary, and $p_3=0.400$ outside the decoding phase (but in the entangling phase).
-In \cref{fig:MWPMb}~(c) we plot the MTFF $T_\sub{MWPM}$ as a function of system size $L=T$.
+In \cref{fig:MWPMb}~(c), we plot the MTFF $T_\sub{MWPM}$ as a function of system size $L=T$.
 It shows the expected exponential behavior in the decoding phase, while it seems to grow linearly ($T_\sub{MWPM}\sim L$) at criticality and sub-algebraically [$T_\sub{MWPM}\sim \log(L)$] away from the decoding phase.